 Southwest Mississippi Community College is moving forward with a focus on maintaining and improving all program areas to achieve both short-term and long-range goals.
-With regard to instruction and instructional support, SMCC continues to develop new methods of delivering courses to meet the needs of the population and the community we serve.
+With regard to instruction and instructional support, SMCC seeks to develop new methods of delivering courses to meet the needs of the population and the community we serve.
 By doing so, more people will have the opportunity, through both affordable tuition and various course delivery options, to attend college and graduate with a degree from college.
 Such efforts also help our students develop the skills necessary to be productive employees and citizens.
 Enhanced faculty development (particularly in Associate Degree Nursing and other health-related fields), retention of qualified faculty, smaller class sizes, and the continual growth and impact of our student support services focused on student success in all courses (including remedial) will continue to receive great attention in order to maintain and achieve relevant benchmarks.

-Our Workforce Training Center will continue to increase the depth and breadth of training opportunities for private and government entities, as well as maintaining relationships that allow us to be aware of the training needs of our communities.
-With regard to student services, personnel have been and continue to be trained to work with financial aid, ADA, student activities, residence life, and security.
+Our Workforce Training Center strives to increase the depth and breadth of training opportunities for private and government entities, as well as maintaining relationships that allow us to be aware of the training needs of our communities.
+With regard to student services, personnel have been and continue to be trained to work with financial aid, disability services, student activities, residence life, veteran affairs, and security.
 Increased safety measures including providing better exterior lighting, installing more surveillance cameras (including a partnership with Flock Safety to track the license plate numbers of all incoming and outgoing traffic on campus), enhancing communication between officers, and adding more trained officers are continuous areas of focus.
 Student services personnel regularly attend professional development workshops to stay abreast of changes in these areas.

 Future facility upgrades include enhancing technology, increasing office space, periodically sealing and restriping the asphalt on streets and parking lots, and expanding our pedestrian walkway system.
-Current plans being implemented include moving all essential data and processes to the cloud, replacement of seating in our heavily used Hurst Fine Arts Auditorium, and construction of an outdoor classroom/pavilion.
+Current plans being implemented include moving all essential data and processes to the cloud and construction of a 105 bed women's dormitory.
 In addition, upgrades to HVAC systems and interior LED lighting within a majority of our facilities are underway, to provide a comfortable, adequately illuminated learning environment.
-Finally, we have begun construction for a new 105 bed women's dormitory.
+Finally, planning is underway to update the college's water system plant on campus.
 All of these projects involving facilities, maintenance, grounds, and equipment costs provide an environment conducive to supporting and enhancing the overall mission of the college.